developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Request Custom Option State
 Used to configure the DHCP Client on a Zebra Android device to request that the DHCP Server acquire a custom DHCP option and return it along with the IP Address.

--***Off***- no custom DHCP Option is requested and no additional Managed Configuration should be specified.
+* ***Off***- no custom DHCP Option is requested and no additional Managed Configuration should be specified.

--***On***- a custom DHCP Option is requested and the additional Managed Configuration **DHCP Configuration - Request Custom Option Number** MUST be specified to provide the custom option number to be requested.
+* ***On***- a custom DHCP Option is requested and the additional Managed Configuration **DHCP Configuration - Request Custom Option Number** MUST be specified to provide the custom option number to be requested.

 ### Send Custom Option Number
 Used to provide a the option number of a custom DHCP Option that the DHCP Client on a Zebra Android device should send when requesting an IP Address and should be specified only if the value ***On*** is specified for the Managed Configuration **DHCP Configuration - Send Custom Option State**.